-The dove of peace flies from site to site,
+The dove of peace flies from site to

 through as many countries as possible.